 The CAA, as amended in 1990, defines nonattainment areas as geographic regions that have been designated as not meeting one or more of the NAAQS.
-When an area is designated as nonattainment by EPA, the state is required to develop and implement a State Implementation Plan (SIP), which delineates how a state plans to achieve air quality that meets the NAAQS under the deadlines established by the CAA, followed by a plan for maintaining attainment status once the area is in attainment.
+When an area is designated as nonattainment by EPA, the state is required to develop and implement a State Implementation Plan (SIP), which delineates how a state plans to achieve air quality that meets the NAAQS under the deadlines established by the CAA.
+For EPA to redesignate an area as in attainment of the NAAQS, the state is required to demonstrate that air quality conditions within the area have improved such that pollutant concentrations meet the NAAQS and that the improvement is the result of permanent emission reductions as specified in the approved SIP (or Federal air pollutant control regulations).
+Furthermore, the SIP must include an approved 10-year maintenance plan for maintaining attainment status once the area is in attainment (followed by a second 10-year maintenance plan after the expiration of the first plan).
+Areas that have been redesignated as in attainment of the NAAQS and are under a maintenance plan are considered maintenance areas.

 In 2002, EPA redesignated the New York-Northern New Jersey-Long Island area as in attainment for CO.
-The second CO maintenance plan for the region was approved by EPA on May 30, 2014.
+The second CO maintenance plan for the region was approved by EPA on May 30, 2014 and July 1, 2016 for the New York and New Jersey portions, respectively.

-Manhattan, which had been designated as a moderate nonattainment area for PM{10} , was reclassified by EPA as in attainment on July 29, 2015.
-New Jersey is in attainment of the PM{10} NAAQS.
+Manhattan had been designated as a moderate nonattainment area for PM10 on July 29, 2015.
+EPA clarified on July 29, 2015 that the PM10 designation only applied to the revoked annual standard and not the 24-hour standard.
+New Jersey is in attainment of the PM10 NAAQS.